FAQs

 You do not need to be a skilled artist yourself.
 Consider co-creating with your community.
 There are a multitude of ways the creative arts can be used as a catalyst for change.

-Fellows get the opportunity to participate in skill-building workshops, hear from experts in the field, and have one-on-one sessions with partner organizations relevant to their projects.
+Fellows get the opportunity to participate in skill-building workshops, hear from experts in the field, and have one-on-one sessions with advisors relevant to their projects.
 Once Fellows’ needs are identified in the application phase and quarter 1 of the Fellowship, Bow Seat staff work to provide personalized capacity building.

 The True Blue Fellowship is a significant time commitment.
-In addition to conducting your project, you will be required to meet with your Future Blue Youth Council mentors at least once a month, and with your Fellowship cohort every month.
+In addition to conducting your project, you will be required to meet with your Future Blue Youth Council peers at least once a month, and with your Fellowship cohort every month.
 Informal communications via WhatsApp, email, etc. are expected between these meeting times.
-Other ad hoc meetings for capacity building or mentorship may occur.
+Other ad hoc meetings may occur.
 Unless there are extenuating circumstances, Fellows are expected to attend all meetings and reply promptly to communications.

 Once all Fellows are selected, The True Blue Fellowship programming will start in January and end in December.
 Projects may continue beyond the completion of the Fellowship programming.
 Bow Seat encourages Fellows to develop projects that have the potential for sustainability beyond the initial funding.